Microsoft/azure-docs.cs-cz/articles/vs-azure-tools-storage-explorer-relnotes.md

     sudo apt-get dist-upgrade
     ```

-### <a name="version-0813"></a>Verze 0.8.13
+### <a name="version-0813"></a>Version 0.8.13
 05/12/2017

-#### <a name="new"></a>Nová
+#### <a name="new"></a>Novinka

-* [Průvodce][2] odstraňováním potíží s Průzkumník služby Storage
+* Storage Explorer Troubleshooting [Guide][2]
-* [Pokyny][3] pro připojení k předplatnému Azure Stack
+* [Instructions][3] on connecting to an Azure Stack subscription

-#### <a name="fixes"></a>Opravy
+#### <a name="fixes"></a>Fixes

-* Určí Při nahrávání souboru se stala vysoká pravděpodobnost, že by došlo k chybě při nedostatku paměti.
+* Fixed: File upload had a high chance of causing an out of memory error
-* Určí Nyní se můžete přihlásit pomocí kódu PIN nebo čipové karty.
+* Fixed: You can now sign-in with PIN/Smartcard
-* Určí Otevřít na portálu teď funguje s Azure Čína 21Vianet, Azure Německo, Azure US vládou a Azure Stack
+* Fixed: Open in Portal now works with Azure China 21Vianet, Azure Germany, Azure US Government, and Azure Stack
-* Určí Při nahrávání složky do kontejneru objektů BLOB by někdy došlo k chybě "nedovolené operace"
+* Fixed: While uploading a folder to a blob container, an "Illegal operation" error would sometimes occur
-* Určí Při správě snímků byl zakázán výběr vše.
+* Fixed: Select all was disabled while managing snapshots
-* Určí Metadata základního objektu BLOB se můžou po zobrazení vlastností svých snímků přepsat.
+* Fixed: The metadata of the base blob might get overwritten after viewing the properties of its snapshots

 #### <a name="known-issues"></a>Známé problémy

-* Pokud se rozhodnete nesprávný certifikát PIN kód nebo čipová karta pak budete muset restartovat, aby měla zapomenout rozhodnutí Průzkumníka služby Storage
+* If you choose the wrong PIN/Smartcard certificate then you will need to restart in order to have Storage Explorer forget the decision
-* Při snížení nebo navýšení kapacity v měřítku, úroveň zvětšení může momentálně resetovat na výchozí úroveň
+* While zoomed in or out, the zoom level may momentarily reset to the default level
-* S více než 3 skupiny objektů BLOB nebo ve stejnou dobu ukládání souborů může způsobit chyby
+* Having more than 3 groups of blobs or files uploading at the same time may cause errors
-* Panel nastavení účtu se může zobrazit, že budete muset znovu zadat přihlašovací údaje, aby bylo možné filtrovat předplatná
+* The account settings panel may show that you need to reenter credentials in order to filter subscriptions
-* Přejmenování objektů BLOB (jednotlivě nebo uvnitř kontejneru objektů blob přejmenováno) se nezachová snímky.
-Všechny ostatní vlastnosti a metadat pro objekty BLOB, soubory a entity jsou zachovány při přejmenování.
+* Renaming blobs (individually or inside a renamed blob container) does not preserve snapshots.
+All other properties and metadata for blobs, files, and entities are preserved during a rename.
-* I když Azure Stack v současné době nepodporuje sdílené složky, se zobrazí stále uzlu sdílených složek v účtu služby storage připojené služby Azure Stack.
+* Although Azure Stack doesn't currently support Files Shares, a File Shares node still appears under an attached Azure Stack storage account.
-* Ubuntu 14.04 instalace potřebuje verze gcc, aktualizován nebo upgradovat – postup upgradu jsou níže:
+* Ubuntu 14.04 install needs gcc version updated or upgraded – steps to upgrade are below:

     ```
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test